1000 Fires: Composition

 The album's opening track and lead single, "Control", is an up-tempo electronic song.
 Heavily influenced by techno and trance, it contains a prominent electric guitar riff.
 "I told Ben [Watkins] I wanted to do a song that had elements of rock and roll but with a techno vibe and he ran with it, creating a slamming heavy metal guitar intro on an insanely hyper track."
 The song is about a dominant female who nurses a broken heart as she sings, "Let me kiss it and make it better/After tonight you will forget her".
 "Fallen Angel" is also an up-tempo techno-trance song with elements of ambient music.
 It features Spanish guitar and castanets.
 The lyrics were influenced by and written surrounding the death of Kurt Cobain.
 The third track, "Good-N-Evil", incorporates elements of industrial music.
 "Fly" is a mid-tempo song built around a trip hop beat.
 The album's fifth track and the only ballad on the album, "Distant Land", contains elements of ambient music and features mellow guitar melody.
 Lyrically, the song is a tale of a woman waking up lost and not knowing where she is, searching for light in a distant land.

 "Outlaw Lover", the sixth track from the album, is an up-tempo electronic song.
 It contains strong techno elements and features male opera vocals.
 Lords cast herself as a woman in a small town who had been wronged, and tells her unfaithful lover "You best be warned I'm a woman scorned," before shooting him dead.
 The lyrics were inspired by cowboy stories and old westerns.
 The following track, "I Want You", is another song with strong trip hop influences and oriental vibe.
 "Say Something" also incorporates trip hop music within its composition.
-In the album's ninth track, "Father's Field", Lords reveals her experience with rape when she was 10 years old.
-She was attacked by her 16-year-old classmate in the back of her father's house.